mattieb/4-e/README.md

     copy /b 4-e.gba+card.gbfs 4-e.card.gba
     ```

 4. Link two Game Boy Advance systems with a link cable.
+The game
+    must be player 1, and 4-e must be player 2.

 5. On the first system, run Super Mario Advance 4.